 When we look at the emotional data comparison of The Silence and A Quiet Place, we can see that there are things that are similar, but there are some main key differences.

 The first major difference is seen in the build-up of these two movies.
 We can spot the difference by looking closely at the stress levels displayed in our data.
 The difference between the two films is that A Quiet Place has a clear build-up.
 The first half of the film is actually quite calm.
 Slowly, there is a build-up of tension and stress that eventually culminates in the second half of the movie.

 The Silence on the other hand has a pretty even distribution of high stress levels throughout the duration of the story, except for a calmer dip at the end.
 By slowly building up the tension we are given more time to calmly get to know our characters and because of this we care more what happens to them when shit hits the fan.

 Well, horror films have long used their sound design to elicit fear in their viewers.
-As humans we are used to there always being sound around us.
-Even in a silent room there is some kind of ambience, so the idea of no sound is scary.
+As humans, we are used to there always being sound around us.
+Even in a silent room, there is some kind of ambiance, so the idea of no sound is scary.
 But not surprisingly, it’s the healthy balance between both silence and loudness that enables horror movies to create tension and suspense.
-The silence makes sound even more surprising and loud, and the loudness makes us wonder what horrifying things hide in the silence.
+The silence makes the sound even more surprising and loud, and the loudness makes us wonder what horrifying things hide in the silence.